 Bianca: No, just a pair of khaki shorts, and some hiking boots.

-- Outliving One's Offspring: One powerful scene shows Cody's house while his mother cries "Cody!" while another scene shows her being notified of his supposed death.
+- Outliving One's Offspring: Cody's mother spends most of the movie believing this has happened to her, as McLeach throws Cody's backpack to the crocodiles to make it look as if he was eaten.
+One powerful scene shows Cody's house while his mother cries "Cody!" while another scene shows her being notified of his supposed death.

 - Parental Abandonment: Cody mentions to Marahute that his father is "gone."
 There are strong implications that he was another victim of the notoriously dangerous Australian Outback, but it could have been actual abandonment.

 - Parrot Expo-WHAT?:Mouse Doctor: Bring me the Epidermal Tissue Disruptor!

 - The Patient Has Left the Building: Wilbur tries escaping from the hospital in which he was confined after hurting his back, with the Doctor Mouse and his nurses chasing after him, trying to bring him back to the operating room.

 - Pet Gets the Keys: When Cody is trapped by McLeach with some of the animals he's poached, Frank the frilled lizard manages to free himself and tries to get the keys to Cody.
 Unfortunately, Joanna arrives to stop him.